Book early – our popular 90 minute guided programs fill quickly!

 Throughout the school year, the VBGA offers 90 minute guided programs Tuesday through Friday.
 With a variety of themes linked to the BC science curriculum, guided programs immerse students in the outdoors while supporting classroom learning.

 Have you heard about social stories?
 With help from the Canucks Autism Network, we’ve developed visual schedules for our guided programs to help all students prepare for more engaged learning.

 Browse through our programs below to find the right fit for your class.

 +-NEW!
 Tour of the Tropics at Bloedel Conservatory

-Under the dome of Bloedel Conservatory, students will experience the lush tropics and the plants and animals that call the rainforest home.
-Starting with a scavenger hunt, students will journey around the tropics with a guide to learn about adaptations, meet amazing birds, and discover the ways humans use plants from the tropics in their everyday lives.
+Under the dome of the Conservatory, students experience the lush tropics and the plants and animals that call the rainforest home.
+Starting with a scavenger hunt, students journey around the tropics with a guide to learn about adaptations, meet amazing birds, and discover the ways humans use plants from the tropics in their everyday lives.

 +-A Sense of Nature

 Foster the young biologists in your students by encouraging them to explore nature through focused observation, playful learning games, and collaborative outdoor activities.
 As they explore seasonal highlights in the Garden, students identify key parts and functions of plants, play the maple leaf match-up, make earth art, and more!

 Within the tranquil beauty of VanDusen exists a complex and intimately-connected ecosystem.
 Students investigate how native plants interact with other organisms in BC’s environment – exploring interdependence with focused observation and basic tools.
 Students unearth the vital role decomposers play through a soil search and collaborate to construct a food web.